Boritrade/.github/profile/README.md

 **Software Publishing & Technology Advisory**

-We help funded startups, growing businesses, and operators who've outgrown their current technology design, build, secure, and run software that actually scales with them.
+Boritrade provides technology advisory and custom software development for founders and operators who need senior technical judgment — without the overhead of a large firm.
 Where most advisors stop at recommendations, we build.

 ---